 - Ruler and pencil

-Step One: I painted the inside and outside of the boxes with acrylic paint.
+Step One: Paint the inside and outside of the boxes with acrylic paint.
 I chose a color of paint that coordinated with each scrapbook paper I planned to use.
-I gave each box two coats of paint.
+Give the boxes two coats of paint to get a nice solid color.
 I was running out of green paint so I didn’t do two coats in the center of my large box since each side would be covered up with scrapbook paper.

-Step Three: I glued the paper squares to the sides of the boxes.
+Step Three: Glue the paper squares to the sides of the boxes

-Step Four: I covered the outside of the box in Mod Podge, smoothing the paper as I went and being careful not to shift it around or rip it.
+Step Four: Cover the outside of the box in Mod Podge, smoothing the paper as you go and being careful not to shift it around or rip it.
 My paper seemed to ruffle and bulge out a little, but once the Mod Podge dried, it was unnoticeable.
 I did each box in shifts so I could apply the Mod Podge along the top edge of the box and the bottom as well – this will seal the paper edges down.